atraxsrc/Pop_os-theme-changer/README.md

 Bypass libadwaita on elementary apps

 ## Disclaimer!
 Use this script at your own risk!
-(Althought it works flawlessly)

 ## How it works?
 It just create simlinks between .themes and .config folder with assets and GTK 4.0 theme CSS files.